 All About White Sausage Gravy

 There are so many different names for white sausage gravy!
 It’s also called biscuit gravy, breakfast gravy, white gravy, sausage gravy, and Southern gravy.
 Whatever you call it, I call it delicious.

 How Do You Make the Best Sausage Gravy?

-To make the best sausage gravy for my Low Carb Biscuits and Gravy, I first brown a good quality sausage.
+To make the best Southern sausage gravy for my Low Carb Biscuits and Gravy, I first brown a good quality sausage.
 I like to use a mild Italian chicken or turkey sausage for this, but you can use whatever your favorite sausage is.

-Once the sausage is browned, add liquid and thickener, as well as seasonings (such as salt and pepper, or other spices.
+Once the sausage is browned, add liquid and thickener, as well as seasonings, such as salt and pepper, or other spices.

 What is Biscuit Gravy Made Of?